Bartłomiej Drągowski: Spezia and loan to Panathinaikos

 On 10 August 2022, Drągowski joined Serie A club Spezia on a three-year contract.
 On 19 January 2024, Drągowski went on loan to Greek side Panathinaikos until the end of the season, with an option to buy.

+Widzew Łódź

+On 12 January 2026, it was announced that Drągowski would return to Poland as a new Widzew Łódź player, signing a contract until June 2029.

 International career

 In June 2017, Drągowski was one of 23 players named in the U21 squad by Marcin Dorna for the 2017 UEFA European Under-21 Championship, where Poland were the hosts.

 In October 2020, Drągowski received his call-up to the Polish senior squad for 2020–21 UEFA Nations League along with three friendly matches against Finland, Netherlands, and Bosnia and Herzegovina.
 He debuted against the first opponent the same year on 7 October.

 Drągowski was named in the final Polish 26-man squad for the 2022 FIFA World Cup, but missed the tournament due to an injury and was replaced by Kamil Grabara.